Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsubsection{Effect of Station Point}

-We investigate the impact of different number of station points on the video classification performance, with the results summarized in Table~\ref{tab:station_points}.
+We investigate the impact of different numbers of station points on video classification performance, with the results summarized in TABLE~\ref{tab:station_points}.
 The policy network exhibits substantial performance differences with and without station points.
-Introducing a single station point yields a 5\% improvement in test accuracy while significantly reducing FLOPs.
+Introducing a single station point yields a 5\% improvement in test accuracy while significantly reducing FLOPs (from 6.61G to 2.54G).
 In contrast, the policy network without station points adopts a more conservative strategy.
 As the number of station points increases, the network tends to fuse more frames.
 Overall, using two station points achieves an optimal balance between computational cost and classification accuracy.